Detective Days Out

 In collaboration with 274 Theatre Company.

-Inspired by London Cyclist's compilation of bicycle stands from all over the world, we decided to get involved by bringing some unconventional bespoke designs into the capital.
+Inspired by the London Cyclist's compilation of bicycle stands from all over the world, we decided to get involved by bringing some unconventional bespoke designs into the capital.

 In collaboration with commissioned artists, openspace will create, produce and install a series of unique outdoor bicycle stands.